merlynkline/merlynkline.github.io/_posts/2021-10-02-ALevelCSTaxCalculator.md

 ---
 (For context see [A-level Computer Science]({% post_url 2021-10-01-ALevelComputerScience %}))

 This assignment was to write a basic income tax calculator using the simplest rules for personal allowance and tax rates at different income bands.
-The necessary information is advertised on the [UK Governments HMRC site](https://www.gov.uk/income-tax-rates) and an [online tax calculator](https://listentotaxman.com/) was suggested for checking the results.
+The necessary information is advertised on the [UK Government's HMRC site](https://www.gov.uk/income-tax-rates) and an [online tax calculator](https://listentotaxman.com/) was suggested for checking the results.

 My son completed this at school with no input from me and came up with the following: